dmitrykarnitski/JustBDD/README.md

 - Maintainability.
 The library forces to have a structure for test step methods.
 - Code reusability.
 Allows ultimate reusability of tests steps which facilitates TDD.
 - Readability.
 Test body looks like human readable text, so test can be used for onboarding new people on the project.
+- Flexibility.
+Yes, it facilitates the structure of the tests, but everything else can be adjusted as needed for specific project and domain language.

 Cons:
-- Custom.
-Anyways, the library is something custom.
-Solution: in such case - just copy it fully and adjust for your needs.
 - No parallelization.
 There are some static things that block parallelization support.
 Solution: there is no solution for now, however - the library use case is high-level API tests, so parallelization there most-likely may cause random tests failures or complex data setup.
-- No asyn/await support out of the box.
+- Awaitable methods look a bit ugly.
 Solution: no solution here for now, but in the future integration with LightBDD may help to resolve this issue.

 Future plans:
 - Provide more samples